beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 - Click the **Gear (⚙️) icon** in the header to open the Settings view.
 - Or, open the **Command Palette** and select "Toggle Settings View".
-- The Settings view is a full-page interface divided into sections for **LLM Provider**, **Appearance**, **Updates**, and **Logging**.
+- The Settings view features a professional layout with a navigation sidebar on the left and the content for the selected category on the right.

+Settings are organized into four categories:
+- **LLM Provider**: Configure your connection to local AI services.
+- **Appearance**: Customize the look and feel of the application.
+- **General**: Manage application behavior like updates and logging.
+- **Advanced**: Directly edit, import, and export the application's configuration.

 ### 6.1.
-LLM Provider Configuration
+LLM Provider

-The application provides two ways to configure your LLM provider:
+This section allows you to configure your connection to a local LLM service.

-- **Quick-Switch (Status Bar)**: For fast changes, use the dropdown menus in the status bar at the bottom of the application to switch between detected providers and their available models.
-- **Full Configuration (Settings View)**:
-    1.  **Detect Service**: If your service isn't listed, ensure it's running and click the **"Re-Detect Services"** button.
+- **Detect Service**: If your service (like Ollama or LM Studio) is not listed, ensure it's running on your machine and click the **"Re-Detect Services"** button to scan again.
-    2.  **Select a Service**: Choose one of the automatically detected services from the "Detected Service" dropdown.
+- **Select a Service**: Choose one of the automatically detected services from the "Detected Service" dropdown.
+The application will fill in the connection details for you.
-    3.  **Select a Model**: Once a service is selected, the application will fetch its available models.
+- **Select a Model**: Once a service is selected, the application will fetch its available models.
 Choose the model you wish to use from the "Model Name" dropdown.
+- **Quick-Switch**: For even faster changes, you can also use the dropdown menus in the status bar at the bottom of the main application window.

 ### 6.2.
-Appearance Settings
+Appearance

-Here you can customize the look and feel of the application.
+Here you can customize the visual style of the application.
+- **UI Scale**: Adjust the overall size of the interface elements.
+Use the slider to zoom in or out, and click "Reset" to return to the default 100% scale.
 - **UI Icon Set**: Select your preferred icon set for the application's user interface from the available options (e.g., Heroicons, Lucide, Feather, Tabler, Material).
 Your selection is shown in a preview and applied after saving.

 ### 6.3.
-Update Settings
+General Settings

+This section contains general application behavior settings.
-- **Receive Pre-releases**: Toggle this option to be notified of new beta versions.
+- **Receive Pre-releases**: Toggle this option on to be notified of new beta versions.
 This allows you to try out new features before they are officially released.
+- **Auto-save Logs**: Toggle this option on to automatically append all log messages to a daily log file in the application's data directory.
+This is useful for debugging and is only available in the desktop version.

 ### 6.4.
-Logging Settings

-- **Auto-save Logs**: Toggle this option to automatically append all log messages to a daily log file in the application's `data` directory.
-This is useful for debugging and is only available in the desktop version.

-### 6.5.
-Advanced Settings (Import/Export)
+Advanced Settings

-For power users, an advanced settings section provides direct access to the application's configuration file.
+For power users, this section provides direct access to the application's configuration file.

-- **Accessing the Editor**: In the "Advanced" section of the settings page, click the **"Show Editor"** button.
-- **Editing**: This will reveal a text editor with your current settings displayed in JSON format, complete with syntax highlighting.
-You can make direct changes here.
+- **JSON Editor**: You can view and edit your current settings in a syntax-highlighted JSON editor.
 The editor will show an error if the JSON is not valid, preventing you from saving until it is fixed.
 - **Exporting**: Click the **"Export to File..."** button to save a copy of your current settings as a `.json` file.
 This is useful for backups or for sharing your configuration.
 - **Importing**: Click the **"Import from File..."** button to open a file dialog.
 Select a valid `promptforge_settings.json` file to load its configuration into the application.
 The imported settings will be displayed in the editor, and you must click "Save Changes" to apply them.

-### 6.6.
+### 6.5.
 Saving Changes

 Changes are not applied immediately.
 You must click the **"Save Changes"** button at the top-right of the screen to apply your new settings.
 The button will be disabled if there are no changes to save.